kurzzt/Indonesian-Postal-and-Geolocation-Data/README.md

 3. KodePosku

-    A single csv file that contain postalcode, province, district, subdistrict, and kode_kemendagri.
+    A single csv file that contain postalcode, province, district, regency, and kode_kemendagri.
 Please look at the [documentation](https://kodeposku.com/dokumentasi)

 4. Coll-J

     Approximating the latitude and longitude using the mean of borders.
-Using single csv as a initial data and create separated csv group by province, district, and subdistrict that have general geocode location.
+Using single csv as a initial data and create separated csv group by province, district, and regency that have general geocode location.
 Please look at the [github repo](https://github.com/coll-j/indonesia-locations-data)

 ## Order
 1. Run `main.ipynb` to get the latest pair of administratif location of Indonesian from **Badan Pusat Statistik**
 2. Run `geocode-base-aa.ipynb` to get the geolocation point of every administratif location of Indonesian.
 In short, I only left join the [BPS](https://sig.bps.go.id/bridging-kode/index) data and data from [ArrayAccess](https://github.com/ArrayAccess/Indonesia-Postal-And-Area)
 3. Because there're several data that still have unknown point of location.
-We use data from [coll-j](https://github.com/coll-j/indonesia-locations-data) to fill the missing value. especially for subdistrict locations data.
+We use data from [coll-j](https://github.com/coll-j/indonesia-locations-data) to fill the missing value. especially for regency locations data.
 Look at the `geocode-base-coll.ipynb` file
 4. Another data that i collect are postal code.
 Look at the `postal-code.ipynb`
 5. `final.ipynb` created just to choose each final files from the output folders and put it on final folders.